 - Defendant’s Calling System Ruled Not an Autodialer

 While these developments are positive for contact centers, TCPA risk remains in 2018 and beyond.
-As re-enforced in this article, there are no guarantees in TCPA risk mitigation and consent remains key.
+There are no guarantees in TCPA risk mitigation and consent remains key.